DarioSucic/python_projects/README.md

 # Python projects
 ---
-Collection of Python projects made while learning.
+A collection of Python projects I have made while learning about different subjects.